-- Previously seL4 would not allow threads to set any other thread’s priority to higher than its own.
-This has been extracted into a separate field for the RT kernel, a maximum priority, which limits what thread cans set their own or other threads priorities to.
+Previously seL4 would not allow threads to set any other thread’s priority to higher than its own.
+This has been extracted into a separate field for the RT kernel, a maximum priority, which limits what threads can set their own or other threads priorities to.

-- This branch adds scheduling contexts to seL4, which represent CPU time.
-Scheduling contexts are separate to threads (although threads required one to run) and can be passed around over IPC, if the target of an IPC does not have its own scheduling context.
+This branch adds scheduling contexts to seL4, which represent CPU time (as budget/period).
+Scheduling contexts are separate from threads (although threads require one to run) and can be passed around over IPC, if the target of an IPC does not have its own scheduling context.

 For more details, please see the manual.
 Most of the updates are in the threads chapter.

 The new API makes it much easier to build high performing user level schedulers.